 - Enthusiastic, problem-solvers, critical thinkers who are passionate about education and youth

 Our program strongly emphasizes field experience--students are expected to enroll in the program having completed all necessary content coursework required for licensure.
-Checklists are found on this page.
 To ensure that you are on the right path to complete all necessary coursework please email Debra Yazulla Mortenson to arrange for a transcript review.

 Does this sound like you?
 Apply Now!